-The town of San Ignacio is the ultimate inland tour destination with daily tours to the Barton Creek Cave at the foot hills of the Maya Mountains.
+The town of San Ignacio is the ultimate inland tour destination with daily tours to the Barton Creek Cave at the foothills of the Maya Mountains.
 Many Travelers find it much easier to book a flight to Belize and experience the world of the Mayas without the need of learning another language, as Belize is an English speaking country.
-The US dollar is widely accepted as $2BZD to $1USD, and most tourist love the fact that there are fewer bugs here than in Massachusetts.
+The US dollar is widely accepted as $2BZD to $1USD, and most tourists love the fact that there are fewer bugs here than in Massachusetts.

 Both the range and the plateau are extensively dissected and of uniform elevation throughout the highest point being reached at Victoria Peak (3,680 feet [1,122 m]) in the transverse Cockscomb Range, which extends seaward perpendicularly from the main divide.
 The mountains take their name from the Maya people, who retreated into the mountains before the Spaniards, leaving great centers, such as Lubaantun on the mountains’ southeastern periphery, deserted behind them.